petrelharp/pyslim/docs/tutorial.rst

 If you have recorded a tree sequence in SLiM, likely you have not included any neutral mutations, since it is much more efficient to simply add these on afterwards.
-To add these (in a completely equivalent way to having included them during the simulation), you can use the :meth:`msprime.mutate` function, which returns a new tree sequence with additional mutations.
+To add these (in a completely equivalent way to having included them during the simulation), you can use the :meth:`msprime.sim_mutations` function, which returns a new tree sequence with additional mutations.
 Continuing with the cartoons from above, these are added to each branch of the tree sequence at the rate per unit time that you request.
+We'll add these using the :class:`msprime.SLiMMutationModel`, so that the file can be read back into SLiM, but any of the other mutation models in msprime could be used.
 This works as follows:

 .. code-block:: python

-   ts = pyslim.SlimTreeSequence(msprime.mutate(sts, rate=1e-8, keep=True))
+   ts = pyslim.SlimTreeSequence(
+           msprime.sim_mutations(
+               sts,
+               rate=1e-8,
+               model=msprime.SLiMMutationModel(type=0),
+               keep=True,
+               add_ancestral=True
+               )
+        )

    print(f"The tree sequence now has {ts.num_mutations} mutations, "
          f"and mean pairwise nucleotide diversity is {ts.diversity()}.")
    # The tree sequence now has 28430 mutations, and mean pairwise nucleotide diversity is 2.3319e-05.

+What's going on here?
+Let's step through the code.

-This adds infinite-sites mutations at a rate of 1e-8 per site, making sure to ``keep`` any existing mutations.
+1. The mutation ``rate = 1e-8``, which adds mutations at a rate of :math:`10^{-8}` per bp.
+    Unlike previous versions of msprime, this adds mutations using a discrete-sites model, i.e., only at integer locations (like SLiM).

+2. We're passing ``type=0`` to the mutation model.
+    This is because SLiM mutations need a "mutation type", and it makes the most sense if we add a type that was unused in the simulation.
+    In this example we don't have any existing mutation types, so we can safely use ``type=0``.

+3. We also add ``keep = True``, to keep any existing mutations.
+    In this example there aren't any, so this isn't strictly necessary, but this is a good default.

-We have wrapped the call to :meth:`msprime.mutate` in a call to :class:`pyslim.SlimTreeSequence`, because :meth:`msprime.mutate` returns an *msprime* tree sequence, and by converting it back into a ``pyslim`` tree sequence we can still use the methods defined by ``pyslim``.
-(The conversion does not modify the tree sequence at all, it only adds the ``.slim_generation`` attribute.)
-The output of other ``msprime`` functions that return tree sequences may be converted back to :class:`pyslim.SlimTreeSequence` in the same way.
+4. We have wrapped the msprime call in a call to :class:`pyslim.SlimTreeSequence`, because :meth:`msprime.sim_mutations` returns a standard :class:`tskit.TreeSequence`, and by converting it back into a ``pyslim`` tree sequence we can still use the methods defined by ``pyslim``.
+(The conversion does not modify the tree sequence at all, it only adds the ``.slim_generation`` attribute, however.)

 ********************************